Celiac Disease vs. Gluten Sensitivity: Comparing Symptoms

 What's the difference between gluten sensitivity and wheat allergy?

-Wheat allergy involves an immediate immune response to wheat proteins and can be life-threatening.
+Wheat allergy involves an immediate immune response to wheat proteins and can, in severe cases, trigger anaphylaxis.
 Gluten sensitivity typically causes delayed, less severe symptoms.

 How common is celiac disease in the UK?